Vlahaka/Unified-framework/bh_merger.md

 In this view, the CMB becomes not a memory of our own beginning, but a visible tether to our parent universe’s structure — a light echo bent by infinite gravity and frozen into the fabric of our own domain.

+*The "From Darkness to Structure" framework interpretation of the CMB does not reject inflation, expansion, or observational cosmology.
+Rather, it reframes the mechanism of growth and uniformity.
+If our universe emerged inside a growing black hole, the internal domain would also expand — not through an inflationary burst, but by inward curvature driven by continuous gravitational feeding from the parent domain.
+The light we observe as the CMB could then be the inherited photon halo of the parent universe, stretched and curved into our domain.
+Thus, "From Darkness to Structure" framework offers a structural origin for CMB uniformity without denying expansion — only reinterpreting its cause.*

 ---

 ## 2. What Happens During a Collision?